markfinger/python-js-host/README.md

 Python bindings to [js-host](https://github.com/markfinger/js-host), an opinionated JavaScript layer which runs persistent environments built for performance and easy configuration.

-There are a variety of libraries which provide access to JS engines, PyExecJS et al, but they only provide basic functionality, suffer performance problems, and introduce setup overhead.
-This library enables you to hook in to persistent environments which provide the power and performance of modern JS engines, as well as easy access to the vast JS ecosystem.
+There are a variety of libraries which provide low-level access to JS engines - PyExecJS et al - but they tend to suffer from limited functionality and poor performance.
+This library wraps around modern JS platforms to provide a performant and powerful environment that your python process can talk to.

-In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to simplify your workflow by automatically spawning environments in the background.

-In [production](#usage-in-production), the same codebase is used to connect to environments which you can easily run under your own supervisor process.
+To simplify your development workflow, a [manager](#jshostmanager) is provided that will automatically spawn hosts in the background, leaving you free to focus on making stuff.

 Documentation